mctopherganesh/site-workflow/README.md

-ou ask?
+what the heck is this repo about you ask?
 What a great question and I love your go gettum attitude!

 I decided to make a repository to show how I approach all the changes to my website.
 Recently I've decided to approach any problem I had programmatically..programmacally...programmaticalerlyness...anyway.
 Approach it in a way that I use programming to help me overcome what challenges I face with it or use programming in a way to help me better understand the issue.